AutoDQM/autodqm_ml.github.io/index.md

          or delete the old outputs.
 ```

-Next, we can train an AutoEncoder and compare its performance to the PCA.
+Next, we can train AutoEncoders and compare their performance to the PCAs.
 Rather than having two separate output files for the PCA and the AutoEncoder, we can save the results all in one file by using the output from the previous step:
 ```
 python scripts/train.py
     --input_file "tutorial_addMLAlgos/SingleMuon.parquet"